 Welcome to the University of Glasgow

 The University of Glasgow has been changing the world for more than 560 years, and today we are one of the world's top 100 universities.
-We are delighted to have risen in the Times Higher Education World University rankings for the 2nd year in a row, climbing up 6 places.
 Our people have always been at the forefront of innovation, and our past achievements inspire our current world changers.

 Research & Innovation (R&I)

-Research & Innovation (R&I) at the University of Glasgow comprises two Directorates, Research Services and Innovation, Enterprise and Economic Development.
+Research & Innovation (R&I) at the University of Glasgow comprises two Directorates, Research Services and Innovation, Entrepreneurship and Engagement.